ethicsph/bangsamoro-data-challenge/readme.md

 * [Tomas, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/tomas-et-al), *Presentation*, Copra Meal: As an Alternative Feeds for Fishery
 * [Yumol, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/yumol-et-al), *Presentation*, Barriers to Education: Identifying key indicators to improve student retention in BARMM

+*The following entries were finalists but advised they would not be pitching for the finals:*

+* [Bernardo, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/bernardo-et-al), *Presentation*, Barangay Human Development
+* [Cacho](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/cacho), *Presentation*, Conflict Alert Report

 ### Other Abstracts

-The following abstracts were also submitted:
+The following abstracts were also submitted but did not proceed to the finals:

 * [Buaya](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/buaya), *Abstract*, Data base of the Indigenous Peoples in the Bangsamoro.
 * [Porras and Bruno](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/porras-bruno), *Abstract*, Community Based Monitoring Dashboard